-Public comment periods will begin on a Monday (non-Federal holiday) and will end on a day KTMPO office is open for official business.
-If the specified comment period ends on a weekend or holiday when the KTMPO office is not open, the comment period will be extended to the next day on which the KTMPO office is open.
+Public comment periods will generally begin on a Monday (non-Federal holiday), unless weekday better aligns with the comment period schedule, and will end on a day the KTMPO office is open for official business.
+If the specified comment period ends on a weekend or holiday when KTMPO's office is not open, the comment period will be extended to the next day on which KTMPO's office is open.
+Public comment periods and related notifications will follow practices outlined in Figures 4.2 and 4.3.
 The Unified Planning Work Program (UPWP) does not require public involvement.

-All public comments and mapping data received from public meetings and public comment periods will be reviewed, saved, replied to by relevant staff and shared with the TAC and TPPB.
-Any significant comments received on the PEP, MTP, TIP, and CMP during the public comment period will be summarized along with a disposition report and included as an appendix to each document.
-Any significant comments received by members of the KTMPO, TAC, or TPPB will also be presented by staff and discussed prior to final approval of the document.
-If the final PEP, MTP, TIP, or CMP differs significantly from the one which was made available for public comment by the KTMPO and raises new material issues which interested parties could not reasonably have foreseen from the public engagement efforts, an additional opportunity for public comment on the revised plan will be made available.
+All comments and mapping data received from public meetings and public comment periods will be reviewed, responded to by staff, and shared with the TAC and TPPB.
+Any comments received during a public comment period will be summarized along with a comment summary log and included as an appendix (Appendix E) to the related document and made available on the KTMPO website.
+These comments will be presented to TAC and TPPB prior to final approval of the KTMPO plan.
+If the final KTMPO plan differs significantly from the one which was made available for public comment by KTMPO and raises new material issues which interested parties could not reasonably have foreseen from the public engagement efforts, an additional opportunity for public comment on the revised plan will be made available.